Suraj123yadav-max/Credit-Card-Financial-Dashboard/README.md

 Both pages share the same filter panel, so anyone clicking through the live file can pivot instantly between the "who" and "how" views without losing context — a deliberate UX choice to make the report feel like one connected tool rather than two disconnected charts.

 ---

-## 🚀 How to Reproduce This Project

-1. Install PostgreSQL and open a client (pgAdmin or `psql`).
-2. Run [`SQL Query - Financial Dashboard Data.sql`](<SQL Query - Financial Dashboard Data.sql>), updating the file paths in the `COPY` statements to point to your local copies of the CSVs.
-3. Open Power BI Desktop and connect to your PostgreSQL database (`ccdb`).
-4. Load the `cc_detail` and `cust_detail` tables and build the relationship on `Client_Num`.
-5. Recreate or import the visuals shown in the screenshots above.

----